Want to turn your natural hair growth into turbo-drive?

 You’ll wake up with smoother hair that doesn’t need brushing and detangling.

-Another excellent solution is to sleep with a silk or satin cap designed for curly hair.
+Another excellent solution is to sleep with a silk or satin cap.

 So how does this impact hair growth?